-You can use coast to make it easier to pick loads while walking with the truck.
+You can use one of two optional coast controls to make it easier to pick loads while walking short distances with the truck.
 This feature allows the truck to coast when you let go of the control handle.
 However you can apply the brake by moving the control handle to one of the brake positions.